srcalienswap/as-uikit/CONTRIBUTING.md

 - **master** – current version, patches for current minor version (1.0.x)
 - **dev** – contains next minor version (1.x.0), most likely you would want to create a PR to this branch

-## Get started with Mantine locally
+## Get started with AS.UIKit locally

 - Install [editorconfig](https://editorconfig.org/) extension for your editor
 - Fork [repository](https://github.com/mantinedev/mantine), clone or download your fork